-Evi is a junior from Rye, NY majoring in Biology and Global Health.
+Evi is a senior from Rye, NY majoring in Biology and Global Health.
 She serves as a volunteer at the Duke Human Vaccine Institute, aiding especially in HIV vaccine research.
 Evi gained valuable experience in the cross-section between sociocultural factors and heightened disease prevalence during her summer internship with Project Achieve, a national HIV Vaccine and Prevention Trials Network site in Manhattan.
 In her spare time, Evi enjoys spending time with friends, watching Parks and Recreation, and reading fiction (when she’s not sleeping in a tent for Duke basketball).

-Hope Jackson is a third-year from Virginia Beach, VA studying Biology and Global Health.
+Hope Jackson is a senior from Virginia Beach, VA studying Biology and Global Health.
 Hope is most interested in reproductive health and women’s rights globally.
 She has worked in Guatemala with the Global Public Service Academy, created curricula for the nonprofit Girls Inc of the Pacific Northwest, and worked with young adult leadership development at the Anti-Defamation League.
 In the future, Hope would like to pursue either a Ph.D. in Health Behavior, Health Administration, or Health Policy & Management in order to contribute effective methods of intervention and evaluation to the field.
 Potential careers in applied research and professorship regarding global health interest her the most.
 She would prefer these careers relate to reproductive health issues globally and involve fieldwork or project management.